 - Branding: Rebranded PTP’s network and brand assets, resulting in an improved online presence

-Despite that, PTP successfully adapted to the Amazon learning curve with guidance from Lab 916’s wealth of knowledge on Amazon dealings, obtained by successfully launching their own in-house brands.
+Despite that, PTP successfully adapted to the Amazon learning curve with guidance from Lab 916’s wealth of knowledge on Amazon dealings, obtained by successfully launching their in-house brands.

-The change from PTP’s business-to-business to business-to-consumer facing account was the project’s largest undertaking.
-Changing the business model to fit a consumer-focused platform required restructuring inventory systems, cultivating brand recognition outside of amazon, and justifying increased ad spend without immediate gratification.
+The change from PTP’s business-to-business to business-to-consumer-facing account was the project’s largest undertaking.
+Changing the business model to fit a consumer-focused platform required restructuring inventory systems, cultivating brand recognition outside of Amazon, and justifying increased ad spend without immediate gratification.

-The first step in achieving sales on Amazon was to begin at the cornerstone of the every store’s foundation: inventory.
+The first step in achieving sales on Amazon was to begin at the cornerstone of every store’s foundation: inventory.
 Inventory organization is often overlooked as a vital structural mechanism.
-By incorporating product naming into the SKUs and grouping of the 250+ products, Lab 916 empowered PTP to improve metrics like product lookup efficiency, picking times, and most importantly–customer discoverability.
+By incorporating product naming into the SKUs and grouping the 250+ products, Lab 916 empowered PTP to improve metrics like product lookup efficiency, picking times, and most importantly–customer discoverability.

 Product Page Optimization

 After resolving the discrepancy in SKU names and grouping, Lab 916 was able to focus on overhauling PTP’s Amazon product pages.
-This included drafting search engine optimized copy, shooting high-quality product photography, and user-experience optimized listings.
+This included drafting search engine-optimized copy, shooting high-quality product photography, and user-experience-optimized listings.

 Before signing with Lab 916, PTP invested close to nothing into advertising because of their unfamiliarity with the platform.
-To many sellers, if the initial ACoS % (advertising cost of sale percentage) is not sustainable, they pull bids and stop ad campaigns all together.
+To many sellers, if the initial ACoS % (advertising cost of sale percentage) is not sustainable, they pull bids and stop ad campaigns altogether.
 This is a costly mistake, as balancing impressions and clicks with profits does much more than ACoS can effectively quantify.

 The Lab 916 philosophy on advertising strategies is that all campaigns benefit from long-term data collection rooted in optimizing volume while maintaining efficiency.
 Although initial ad spend may take some time before ACoS is efficient, it is necessary.

-With this approach, in the long run PTP achieved volume & ROI growth.
+With this approach, in the long run, PTP achieved volume & ROI growth.
 Lab 916 was able to identify the optimal bid for each keyword by testing performance at different bid levels.
 By identifying keywords that were converting well (and not so well), we were able to build ad campaigns that were efficient in achieving impressions that generated sales.

 The data collected during initial periods help build the foundation for hyper-targeting niche audiences and identifying profitable search terms, which in turn increases page views, which organically raises product rankings.

 The proof is evident in the data: approximately 50% of all sales come from advertising campaigns constructed by Lab 916.
-We attribute much of the company’s 30x in monthly revenue on Amazon to efficient PPC management.
+We attribute much of the company’s 30x monthly revenue on Amazon to efficient PPC management.

 Cultivating Brand Recognition